-Division 2 Removal of general waste
+Division 3 Removal of general waste

-25F Local government may give notice about removal of general waste
+25H Local government may give notice about removal of general waste

-- (1) This section applies where the local government has arranged for the removal of general waste produced at a relevant premises. - (2) The local government may give the occupier of the relevant premises a written notice stating- - (a) the days on which the waste is to be collected; and - (b) where the waste container is to be placed for collection of the waste (the designated location); and - (c) the time by which the waste container is to be placed in the designated location for collection of the waste.
+- (1) This section applies where the local government has arranged for the removal of general waste produced at a relevant premises. - (2) The local government may give the occupier of the relevant premises a written notice stating- - (a) the days on which the waste is to be collected; and - (b) where the waste container is to be placed for collection of the waste (the designated location); and - (c) the time by which the waste container is to be placed in the designated location for collection of the waste; and - (d) the time by which the waste container is to be removed from the designated location after the collection of the waste.

-25G Depositing or disposal of general waste from premises other than serviced premises
+25I Depositing or disposal of general waste from premises other than serviced premises

-(1) This section applies if general waste is produced at relevant premises, other than serviced premises.

-(2) For the purposes of Local Law No.1 (Administration) 2011, section 5(b), it is a prescribed activity for the owner or occupier of the relevant premises to deposit or dispose of the waste through a method other than depositing or disposing of the waste at a waste facility.
+- (1) This section applies if general waste is produced at relevant premises, other than serviced premises. - (2) For the purposes of Local Law No.1 (Administration) 2011, section 5(b), it is a prescribed activity for the owner or occupier of the relevant premises to deposit or dispose of the waste through a method other than depositing or disposing of the waste at a waste facility.